 A one-way trip from Rutland to Killington is just $2.
 You also can purchase summer and winter passes for $150, which are great for those frequent trips to the slopes and valley trails.
 Service operates seven days a week beginning at 7:15 a.m. and ending at 11:15 p.m.

 Your winter wonderland is waiting for you in Killington.
-Call us today to start planning your next ski trip!
+Call us today or browse our rentals and start planning your next ski trip!